DirtyHairy/node-libxl/README.md

 # Roadmap

 Version 0.1 is the first release which covers nearly the full API.
-For 0.2 (and possible 0.3), I anticipate adding asynchroneous calls for reading and writing and implementing the remaining functions.
+For 0.2 (and possibly 0.3), I anticipate adding asynchroneous calls for reading and writing and implementing the remaining functions.

 # Credits